CUBRID/cubrid-manual/en/admin/admin_utils.rst

 **cubrid changemode** utility prints or changes the HA mode.

-**cubrid copylogdb** utility multiplies transaction logs to build the HA environment.
-This can be executed by **cubrid heartbeat** utility.

-**cubrid applylogdb** utility reads and applies the replicated logs from the transaction logs to build HA environment.
-This can be executed by **cubrid heartbeat** utility.

 **cubrid applyinfo** utility prints the information of applied transaction logs in the HA environment.

 For more details, see :ref:`cubrid-service-util`.